 Spelling in English can be challenging.
 Several spelling rules exist to navigate the treacherous spelling realm.
 Once you think you have a handle on one spelling rule, a rule exception throws you off course.
 Not to mention, many archaic phonetic words are mudding the English language waters.

 Have you ever wondered why some words have such peculiar spellings?
 When you learn the alphabet you learn each letter makes a specific sound.
 Yet this does not account for when letters are silent.
-Consider the words knick and knight.
+Consider the words knife and knight.
 The “k” is not sounded.
 Instead, these words begin with “n” sounds.

 Once upon a time, you would have heard the “k” pronounced in “knife”.
-Engish speaker dropped the pronunciation of the “k” yet the old spellings persisted.
+Engish speakers dropped the pronunciation of the “k” yet the old spellings persisted.
 With all these elements of chaos thrown in, where do you begin?

 English writers begin by learning the rules that govern most English word spellings and their caveats.

 - “I” before “E” except after “C”

 - Change the “Y” to an “I” before adding suffixes “ed”, “er”, and “est”.

 - “E” can be silent and stress the vowel before it.

 - When making plural words add “es” after “s”, “z”, “sh”,”ch”, or “x”.